Antman261/tiny-fixtures/CONTRIBUTING.md

 All migration files are located in `./db`.
 These files are executed in alphabetical order, so name your files `<next_migration_number>_<what_is_added>.sql`.

 For example `002_user_login_count.sql` if I were adding a new table that counts user logins.

+## Committing with Commitizen

+This project uses [Commitizen](https://github.com/commitizen/cz-cli) to enforce linted commits that can be used to automatically generate a change log.

+Instead of using `git commit` to commit, use `npm run commit` or `npx cz` and follow the prompts.